 Definition of ‘reproductive tourism’

-Reproductive tourism, fertility tourism, or cross-border reproductive care (CBRC) is a type of medical tourism that involves traveling from where you live to another country in order to undergo a fertility treatment.
+Reproductive tourism, fertility tourism, or cross-border reproductive care (CBRC) is a type of medical tourism that involves traveling from where you live in another country to undergo fertility treatment.

 Another definition is the one provided by the American Society for Reproductive Medicine (ASRM), which describes it as follows: